gravitational/teleport/docs/4.0/aws_oss_guide.md

 ### S3
 Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
-In this setup of Teleport S3 will be the store of recorded sessions.
+In this Teleport setup, S3 will provide storage for recorded sessions

 We recommend using Amazon S3 Standard.